Last updated: May 29, 2026

 Legal help for older adults

-What it helps with: Oklahoma says people age 60 or older may qualify for free legal help through Older Americans Act legal services.
-The legal services page lists Legal Aid Services of Oklahoma and the OK-SPLASH helpline.
+What it helps with: Oklahoma’s legal services page says people age 60 or older may qualify for free legal help through Older Americans Act legal services.
+Help is for civil legal issues.

 Key programs to ask about